CptHolzschnauz/Arduino-MKR-1400-OTA-Update/README.md

 Disadvantages:

 - To save SRAM, the operations are done in 512 bytes blocks which makes the process not very fast..
-- It does NOT work with initialized watchdogs (WDTZero.h)
+- It does NOT work with initialized watchdogs (WDTZero.h et all)
 - It has no error handling for broken socket, a good mobile signal is needed.
 - If you use Adafruit display or other heavy load on the SPI there might be problems to get the whole download